ShalokShalom/bomi/src/mpv/README.md

 - Audio output development headers (libasound/ALSA, pulseaudio)
 - FFmpeg libraries (libavutil libavcodec libavformat libswscale libavfilter and either libswresample or libavresample)
-  At least FFmpeg 3.2.2 or Libav 12 is required.
+  At least FFmpeg 2.4.0 or Libav 11 is required.
 - zlib
 - iconv (normally provided by the system libc)
 - libass (OSD, OSC, text subtitles)
 - Lua (optional, required for the OSC pseudo-GUI and youtube-dl integration)
 - libjpeg (optional, used for screenshots only)
-- uchardet (optional, for subtitle charset detection)
+- Enca (optional, for subtitle charset detection)
 - vdpau and vaapi libraries for hardware decoding on Linux (optional)

 Libass dependencies: